qaqak/example-repo/README.md

 ### `xterm`
 This is the package name that LPM will read from the `master` branch's repository info.
 It can be any name you want, but it has to be in the `repos.json` file.
 For more info, see [Linux Package Developers](https://github.com/qaqak/LPD)
+## FAQ
+### Should I ignore the pull request warning?
+Yes.
+It will give that warning every time you open the repository.
+However, other users cannot see it, so don't worry.
+We will try to find a better way for package distribution in repositories
+### When a new LPM Release comes out, will all the repositories be updated too?
+The LPM team does not have a database containing all the LPM repositories in the world, so they will not be updated automatically.
+However, we will provide scripts to upgrade your repositories and the packages